lewis.powell@wayne.edu

 Current Research

-Hume's Conception-Based Account of Cognition
+Hume's Account of Cognition

 Building on the work done in my Dissertation, "Just Imagining Things: Hume's Conception-Based Account of Cognition", I am working to determine what tasks we might have for an account of cognition that genuinely require resources beyond those available to Hume.
+In his Treatise of Human Nature, Hume ambitiously seeks to reduce all activities of the understanding to different manners of conceiving of objects.
+My interpretive strategy is to begin with Thomas Reid's criticisms of Hume's system, aiming towards a qualified defense of Hume's account of cognition.

 Other Research Interests

-As noted, my primary areas of interest are the history of early modern philosophy (especially David Hume, but also Nicolas Malebranche, John Locke, George Berkeley, Adam Smith, John Stuart Mill, and Thomas Reid).
+As noted, my primary areas of interest are in the history of early modern philosophy (especially David Hume, but also Nicolas Malebranche, John Locke, George Berkeley, Adam Smith, John Stuart Mill, and Thomas Reid).
 I also have substantial interests in contemporary issues pertaining to philosophy of language, epistemology, and metaethics.

 Visit: Horseless Telegraph, my personal philosophy blog